-Adobe Flash is no longer.
+Adobe Flash is no longer

 For so long, Flash has been a mainstream of internet web pages, giving us animated graphic experiences in place of what used to be mundane screens.

 It’s about 25 years old, and back then, was quite a revelation.
 Initially you might recall the name ‘Macromedia Flash’, until Adobe paid US$3.4B for it in 2005.
 That purchase reflected the growing market in new design web applications and of course, games.
-It was the platform for steaming video (FLV files) and sites like Youtube also used to rely on Flash.
+It was the platform for streaming video (FLV files) and sites like Youtube also used to rely on Flash.
 There were loads of advantages – it worked in most browsers and the graphic files were quite small – which was important in a pre-fibre world of dial-up internet.

-It was a really big deal until Apple burst their bubble.
+It was a really big deal until Apple burst their bubble

 Back in 2017, Adobe announced they would be discontinuing Flash and that has now come to pass.
 Support ended on December 31st, and Flash is no longer able to be downloaded from official sites.